Oligocentria pallida (Strecker, 1899)

 WA : Okanogan Co.

 Harts Pass Rd. @ Deadhorse Pt., 3841 ft

 July 23, 1997, L. G. Crabo.

 Photograph copyright: Merrill A. Peterson

-Oligocentria pallida is a medium to large prominent moth (FW length 18–23 mm.) with light orange-brown forewings with lighter whitish gray toward the apex.
-The forewings wings are long with scalloped outer margin.
+Oligocentria pallida is a medium to large, prominent moth (FW length 18–23 mm.) with light orange-brown forewings with lighter whitish gray toward the apex.
+The forewings are long with scalloped outer margin.
 The ordinary transverse lines are faint brown, obsolete near the posterior margin.
 A brown mark is also present at the anal angle.
 The discal spot is a thin black bar, the black continued on the veins distal to the cell.
 Other black markings include a thin basal dash and two lines at and adjacent to the subapical costa.
 The male hindwing is pale yellow brown with dark brown at the anal angle; that of the female is darker brown gray.
 The thorax is silvery brown and dark orange brown with weak posterior tufting.
 The antenna is bipectinate, tapering toward the tip; those of the female are simple.